Cold Chain Logistics

 Importance of the Cold Chain

 In fact, according to the International Trade Administration, worldwide losses in the food industry total more than $750 billion each year.
-To add to that, more than $260 billion of bio-pharma products are reliant on cold chain logistics to ensure their efficacy.
+Additionally, more than $260 billion of bio-pharma products rely on cold chain logistics to ensure their efficacy.

 Cold chain logistics shipping regulations and standards are created to help shipping providers know how to ship these types of items properly.
 Who sets and enforces the regulations?